Trott/slug/README.md

 ## Differences between `slug` and `slugify` packages

-I also contribute to a similar package called [`slugify`](https://github.com/simov/slugify).
-Here are the key differences.
+Here are some key differences between this package and [`slugify`](https://github.com/simov/slugify).

 - **Defaults:** `slug` has the `lower` option enabled by default, lowercasing all slugs (`'On SALE'` becomes `'on-sale'`).